Skip to main content

 • Email and chat reminders follow the same template rules.

-• Template changes only affect future sends, not already sent documents.
+• Template changes only affect future sends, not already Send-outs.

 This ensures consistent, branded communication across teams.